gvogety/udacity-sdcar-traffic-signs/Project_Report.md

 | Yield					|  Yield   										|

-The model was able to correctly guess 6 of the 7 traffic signs, which gives an accuracy of 86%.
-This compares favorably to the accuracy on the test set of 95%.
-The only image that the model has trouble with is the one it never trained on.
+The model was able to correctly guess 5 of the 7 traffic signs, which gives an accuracy of 71%.
+This compares favorably to the accuracy on the test set of 95%  given that one of images that the model has trouble with is the one it never trained on.
 With the dropout regularization in place, I am confident there is little overfitting.
+After removing dropout from Convolution layers, I was able to take validation accuracy to 97% that resulted with 6 out 7 images to be correctly predicted.

 Here is an example of the top-5 softmax probabilities and their analysis.